andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev now supports metric groups (--metric-groups) and (--list-metric-groups) to configure the metrics to measure in a fine grained way.
 * toplev has a new Silvermont and Knights Landing model.
 The Silvermont model now requires multiplexing for L1, but can distinguish BadSpeculation and Backend Bound.
 There are additional metrics.
 * ocperf now supports wildcards for the EVENTMAP/EVENTMAP2/UNCORE/OFFCORE variables.